mikhailsdv/spotify-playing-now/README.md

 # spotify-playing-now

-Create an auto-updating Telegram post that shows what you are currently listening to on Spotify.
+Creates an auto-updating Telegram post that shows what you are currently listening to on Spotify.
 You can see how it looks [here](https://t.me/FilteredInternet/241), more details [here](https://t.me/FilteredInternet/242).

 ## Difficulty level